Don't want to read everything below? Just use Draft Genius to pick your team instead.

 The young star allows you to build the player into the exact player you want and will be part of the franchise longer.
 He will also keep getting better while the veterans regress, but comes at the cost of not being as good today.

-Round 5 – QB or Defense
+Round 5 – WR or Defense

-Round 6 – Mix Up!
+Round 6 – Defense Wins Championships

-Round 7 – Strengthen Your Secondary
+Round 7 – Seal the Edges

-Round 8 - Safety Check
+Round 8 – Fill a Gap

 Round 10 – Your Future Home

-At this point, you’ve got the foundation and some framing created for your team.
+At this point, you've got the foundation and some framing created for your team.
 Next, fill in the missing pieces according to your play style.
-Make sure to use theDraft Board and Watchlist to help you complete the rest of the fantasy draft so you don’t overreach for any players!
+Make sure to use the Draft Board and our analytics pages to help you complete the rest of the fantasy draft so you don't overreach for any players!